mboljar/mb-ee-addon-fb-api/fb_graph_api/readme.md

 Facebook and Instagram have nice widgets to embed in your website.
 And in many occasions the recommended way to add Facebook and/or Instagram to your website.
 But those widgets display limited data and are very hard to customize.

-What if you want to display some specific data those widgets do not provide, or you want to add your own visual style to the output?
+What if you want to display some specific data those widgets do not provide?
+Or you want to add your own visual style to the output?
 Enter the Facebook Graph API Explorer for ExpressionEngine.

-With this add-on you can create custom Facebook Graph API and Instagram Graph API queries to get the data _you_ want.
-You have to apply your own styling to it so it will seamlessly fit into your website.
+With this add-on you can create custom Facebook Graph API and Instagram Graph API queries to get the data _you_ want and stylethe output the way _you_ want.

 ## Requirements

 * ExpressionEngine 3+
   Tested on EE 3.5.17, EE 4.3.8, EE 5.4.0, EE 6.0.3
 * a SSL (HTTPS) enabled website.
 Facebook requires HTTPS
 * a Facebook Developer account and a Facebook App (https://developers.facebook.com/docs/development/)
 * Facebook App ID and Facebook App Secret which you will get after creating an app in the Facebook Developer portal.